infinityworks/101-Sessions/sessions/TypeScript-100/Tutorial/Step1/README.md

 # Introduction

 This tutorial serves as a step-by-step guide to building a Node.js API server using TypeScript.
+The idea is to 'learn by doing'.
+The tutorial is progessive so that each step provides the complete solution for the previous step.

 ## Step 1